 - Start facing your partner with feet flat and toes touching

-- Bring your arms forward and talk hold of your partner’s forearms
+- Bring your arms forward and take hold of your partner’s forearms

-- Engage the glutes to protect the low back, inhale to lengthen the spine, and on an exhale, slowly begin arching backwards, looking behind you and releasing your neck
+- Engage the glutes to protect the lower back, inhale to lengthen the spine, and on an exhale, slowly begin arching backward, looking behind you and releasing your neck

 - Hold for a few breaths, then release by engaging the core and butt to return to standing